 At CPDC, we build reputable relationships with companies and organizations within our community and through these bonds we stimulate the economy by presenting businesses with talented individuals whose skills will help to build a successful tomorrow for the companies we serve.

 CPDC's staff collaborates with several DC Government agencies in an effort to provide essential workforce development training and work experience to individuals considered hard to employ.
-CPDC partners with the Department of Youth Rehabilitation Services (DYRS), working with youth currently committed to the juvenile justice system; Office of Returning Citizens Affairs (ORCA), to assist individuals recently released from prison; Court Services and Offender Supervision Agency (CSOSA), providing workforce development and volunteer work experience for their clients; Department of Employment Services (DOES) to identify individuals who are chronically unemployed that needs assistance with building skills; and Department of Small and Local Business Development (DSLBD), creating workforce development and leadership programs for individuals who wouldn’t otherwise have that opportunity.
+CPDC partners with the Department of Youth Rehabilitation Services (DYRS), working with youth currently committed to the juvenile justice system; Mayor's Office of Returning Citizens Affairs (MORCA), to assist individuals recently released from prison; Court Services and Offender Supervision Agency (CSOSA), providing workforce development and volunteer work experience for their clients; Department of Employment Services (DOES) to identify individuals who are chronically unemployed that needs assistance with building skills; and Department of Small and Local Business Development (DSLBD), creating workforce development and leadership programs for individuals who wouldn’t otherwise have that opportunity.

 Creating Financially Stable, Strong Communities